 Instructions

-- Serve immediately or refrigerate in an airtight container for up to 2 weeks.
+- Serve immediately or store in the refrigerator for up to 1 week.

 - Makes 2 cups total.